 First things first, you need to choose the type of rice you want to eat.
 While there are plenty of different types of varieties of rice, there are 3 main sizes of rice grains and the type you choose can greatly affect the proportion of water you need to use:

-- Short Grain: Almost as wide as it is long and have a plumper and stickier consistency (e.g.: sushi rice or rice for salmon poke bowls or TikTok salmon rice bowls)
+- Short grain: Almost as wide as it is long and have a plumper and stickier consistency (e.g.: sushi rice or rice for salmon poke bowls or TikTok salmon rice bowls)

-At home, and for this recipe, we like to cook with medium grain sushi rice for its pleasant, slight stickyness and moisture.
+At home, and for this recipe, we like to cook with medium grain sushi rice for its pleasant, slight stickiness and moisture.

 Lightly rinse, swirl, then drain the water from the rice 1 to 2 times with cold water to get rid of extra starch build up from broken grains or other debris.
 You want to retain some of the starch so there’s a bit of stickiness, good for being able to pick up your rice with chopsticks.